Applying for a Schengen VISA,Ireland VISA, and US VISA from the UK

 (Update: I made a German one again with a new passport.
 Not sure whether this was the cause, but I only got 3 months, 15 days max, sad that it ended before the Christmas break.
 This is definitely a sign that I need to concentrate during the weeks)

 Where to apply?

 If you have a specific country to attend, definitely can’t suggest any other than “apply for VISA there, then”.
 If you don’t have any in mind and looking for a country with generous VISA expiration date, based on my friend’s anecdotes, France and Germany are the usual recommendations.
-You can get a minimum of 3 months for tourist VISA, and a lot of stories about getting 1-year long VISA.
-My other friend said that Denmark is very generous as she got valid VISA as long as her BRP lasted.
+You can get a minimum of 3 months for tourist VISA, and a lot of stories about getting a 1-year long VISA.
+My other friend said that Denmark is very generous as she got a valid VISA as long as her BRP lasted.
 I do think so based on my Iceland experience.
 The other friend said she only got 3 months as well though.
 Conclusion: not sure.